paolo-mgi/paolo-mgi.github.io/_results/6_result.md

 name: Universal bounds on the relaxation rates of maps solving a quantum master equation.
 ---
 <h4>
-Universal bounds on the relaxation rates of maps solving a quantum master equation
+Universal bound on the relaxation rates of solutions a quantum master equation
 </h4>

 <div class="row">